Citron: Antiquity

-The Egyptologist and archaeologist Victor Loret claimed to have identified it depicted on the walls of the botanical garden at the Karnak Temple, which dates back to the time of Thutmosis III, approximately 3,500 years ago.
+The Egyptologist and archaeologist Victor Loret said he had identified it depicted on the walls of the botanical garden at the Karnak Temple, which dates back to the time of Thutmosis III, approximately 3,500 years ago.
 Citron was also cultivated in Sumer as early as the 3rd millennium BC.

-The citron has been cultivated since ancient times, predating the cultivation of other citrus species.
+The citron has been cultivated since ancient times, predating the cultivation of other Citrus species.